awslabs/amazon-qldb-driver-nodejs/README.md

 ```npm install ion-js```

 ```npm install jsbi```

+#### Note: For using version 2.1.0 and above of the driver, the version of the aws-sdk should be >= 2.815

 Then from within your package, you can now use the driver by importing it.
 This example shows usage in TypeScript specifying the QLDB ledger name and a specific region: